CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-drupal.md

 2. [Add a MySQL database add-on](/doc/addons/clever-cloud-addons/) and link it to your application
 3. [Send these Drupal files via FTP](/doc/clever-cloud-overview/add-application/#ftp-deployment) using the FTP credentials from the addon dashboard.
 4. When finished, launch the application with the url that you can find in the *domains* panel in the left sidebar.
-5. Follow the Drupal installation steps
+5. Follow the Drupal installation steps.
-6. When asked for database informations, fill them with the ones displayed in the database addon dashboard:
+6. When asked for database informations, fill them with the ones displayed in the database addon dashboard.
 * database name
 * database username
 * database password
 * database host, for example `bj79c949bvl2deb6.mysql.services.clever-cloud.com`
 * database port

+*Note: You can also make use of environnement variables.
+But any env update will require a re-deploy of the app*

 ## Deploy via Git